anngroong/podcasts/content/guest/vgeghamyan.md

 #guest_group = "wir,cog"
 +++

-Varuzhan Geghamyan, who is an assistant professor at Yerevan State University and teaches on Turkey’s modern history and the history of Azerbaijan.
+Varuzhan Geghamyan is an assistant professor at Yerevan State University and teaches on Turkey’s modern history and the history of Azerbaijan.